profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ***DAC chip*** that takes I²S and converts it into an Analog signal that can drive the speakers or headset.

-The **I²S MAX98357A** is small ‘mono’ amplifier that is surprisingly powerful.&nbsp;
+The **I²S MAX98357A** is small ‘mono’ Audio Amplifier that is surprisingly powerful.&nbsp;
 It is capable of delivering ‘3.2 Watts’ of power to a ‘4 Ohm’ impedance speaker _(5 volts power, 10%THD)_.&nbsp; Inside the microchip is a ‘D-level’ controller capable of operating between 2.7V and 5.5Vdc.&nbsp; Because the AMP is _class D_,&nbsp;